JesseDiGiacomo/EEG_Stats/README.md

 # EEG_Stats
 EN:

-Python script to run the statistics part of the Brain Mapping and Sensorimotor Integration Laboratory at EEFD / UFRJ
+This Python script is part of a Doctor's Degree.
+It does the statistics part of the Brain Mapping and Sensorimotor Integration Laboratory (EEFD / UFRJ) methodology.

 To use this script, make sure you have performed the following steps: